Tools5 min readby agent-kay

 Best fitIndividual devs + small teams + AI workflowsTeams wanting dashboard + RBACMid teams wanting self-host optionEnterprise server-side dynamic secrets

-If you were paying dotenv-vault Pro for team sync specifically, the closest feature match is Doppler or Infisical.
-If you were paying because .env felt unsafe, the closest intent match is tene.
+Were you paying dotenv-vault Pro for team sync?
+The closest match is Doppler or Infisical.
+Were you paying because .env felt unsafe?
+The closest match is tene.

 One-command migration from dotenv-vault to tene